immediatus/metaheuristic-algorithms/README.md

 Metaheuristic algorithms on Scala
 =================================
-+ Metaheuristic and Scala repo
++ Metaheuristic with Scala repo

 ###Content: